 Bella came to live with me March of 2020.
 I was not looking to add any more fur children to my dog pack, especially only seven months after Pretzel had been adopted; however, when the opportunity presented itself, I decided it seemed like she would be another great fit to my animal family.
 Bella went through the same dog training both SoBrina and Pretzel completed and has received her Canine Good Citizen Certificate from the Kennel Club of America.
 She should be ready to test, becoming a registered therapy dog herself, in the near future.

 Bella is a wire haired Dachshund/ perhaps Terrier mix.
 She was born in May of 2018 and has a very sweet and loving disposition.
 She adores having Pretzel and SoBrina to engage and frolic with and very quickly acclimated to life in Oregon.
 Bella and Pretzel are about the same size in regards to weight, have a similar color and are the same age.
 Bella, just like Pretzel, loves to run around and is happiest when she is chasing her siblings, playing tug-o-war with a sister or two on the other side of a toy or is wrestling with Pretzel and SoBrina.
 Because they have so many similarities, I have taken to calling Pretzel and Bella “The Twins,” fraternal of course.

 Bella was found by my father in a small country Kansas town out on her own.
 Concerned that she might be lost he scooped her up and started looking for a possible owner.
 Knocking on doors, posting signs in the town she was found, speaking to the local sheriff, visiting the animal shelter in the area and going to a few vet’s offices to see if they recognized her did not turn up an owner.
 After doing as much research as was possible, which included a couple of past owner leads, it seemed likely that Bella was dumped on the streets.
 Bella remained with my parents for a couple months as they tried to sort out where she belonged.
 It was during this time they quickly learned what a charming little dog they had staying with them.
 Hearing stories about her temperament and knowing she needed to find a place to live I decided to bring her into my own family.
 It was through a mere coincidental crossing of paths with my father Bella now has her forever home and she could not be happier.
-Training with Bella will be done to ensure she too is a good canine citizen before she ventures out into the therapy dog world.